Q for Quants

 Asof Join

-• The last specified join key is treated as the ‘time’ column and must be in ascending order (within the other specified join keys)
+operator joins the most recent record of the right operand - The last specified join key is treated as the ‘time’ column and must be in ascending order (within the other specified join keys)

-• On large tables, the lack of an attribute on the first join key will result in extremely slow joins
+in this dataset - On large tables, the lack of an attribute on the first join key will result in extremely slow joins

-• aj is a 3 parameter function.
+is a 3 parameter function.
 For clarity, i have created a projection by supplying the first two parameters, then using that as a monadic function on the final table

 q)taq:aj[`expiry`seq;trade] select `p#expiry,seq,bs,bp,ap,as from quote